 The island of Šćedro is another island near Hvar where you can have a daily excursion with a boat, just to taste amazing food, especially organic lamb.
 Scedro is known for beautiful beaches, privacy and intimacy like nowhere else.

 The island of Lastovo is further away from Split so you would have to take the longest ferry ride to get there, but it is definitely worth it.
 Lastovo is a paradise on Earth, natural, intact, preserved and unspoiled.
 It isn’t an island for you if you’re searching for a party island, but if you want to listen to crickets on an empty stone beach by a lighthouse, then Lastovo is the place to go.
 Almost the entire island is a natural forest park and some of the best shrimps and lobsters are being caught in the crystal clear sea of Lastovo, so you will be able to enjoy amazing homemade cuisine.

 The island of Korcula is the last one on our list since it is the furthest to the south, near Dubrovnik.
 The island is covered in vineyards and olive gardens since it is something that all Dalmatian islands have in common.
 The town of Korcula is a fortified town near the Peljesac peninsula, so besides being close to Dubrovnik it will remind you of it, too.
-Besides Korcula visit the towns of Vela Luka and Lumbarda.
+Besides Korcula, also try to visit the towns of Vela Luka and Lumbarda.

-All islands in the Split archipelago may seem similar due to same climate, forests and herbs or the architecture, but once you visit them you will realize how different they are, and by visiting one you will surely miss something on another island.
-So spend more time in this area and try to immerse yourself into the culture, nature, gastronomy and life on Split islands.
+All islands in the Split archipelago may seem similar due to the same climate, forests, and herbs, or the architecture, but once you visit them you will realize how different they are, and by visiting one you will surely miss something on another island.
+So spend more time in this area and try to immerse yourself into the culture, nature, gastronomy and life on islands near Split.